amandagaabo/my-14ers/README.md

 ## Functions - Data Manipulation
 *	Add peak - adds peak to the users peak log
+* Get peak data - gets data from 14er API
+* Get peak photo - gets photo from flickr using lat and long from 14er get peak data request
 *	Remove peak - removes peak from the users peak log
 *	Sort by rank - sort list by rank
-*	Sort by date climbed - sort list by date climbed
+*	Sort by date completed - sort list by date climbed
 *	Sort by peak name - sort list alphabetically by peak name
+* Render map - Google map API, load full CO map view, add peaks

 ## Additional features if there is time
 *	User login
+* Handle climbing a peak more than once (add flag and both dates?)
 *	Edit peaks in list
 *	Show unclimbed peaks in list and/or on map
+* User upload photo option, verify location if EXIF data exists